Water-Systems-Management-UCM/OpenAg_Docs/source/Dapper/linear_scaling.rst

 The Simple model makes an assumption similar to the Full PMP model that deficit irrigation is not allowed.
 Thus, a proportional reduction in water can be thought of as proportional reduction in land because, without deficit irrigation, water will not be available to farm additional land as water is reduced.
-However, land and water reductions do not stack, and instead, the Simple model uses the smallest of the two adjustments as the limiting factor that determines how much land is in production.
+However, land and water reductions do not stack, and instead the Simple model uses the smallest of the two adjustments as the limiting factor that determines how much land is in production.